Fluffernut13813/connoisseur/README.md

 - # Introduction:
 - **Fluffernut**: Ai companion, coding connoisseur

-- **Description**: Sure!
-Here's a starting point for a flexible, expandable AI companion named Fluffernut.
+- **Description**: Fluffernut.
 The core idea here is to design a framework where users can easily add new features and functionality without altering the main structure.
 The code will be modular and encourage further development.

 - We'll build it in Python, and use a command-based interface to allow users to interact with Fluffernut.
 Users will also be able to extend it with new commands or plugins.